paalth/kless/README.md

 The **request** and **response** are both simple objects that have two fields.
 The first field is a map of string that contains the request/response headers, and the second field is a byte array containing the request/response body.

+Usage of the **response** object is optional, and is only applicable if you want to implement a request/reply event handler.
+If you only want to implement a one-way event handler just ignore the **response** object.

 # Usage

 To create an event handler from the CLI run a command of the following format: